 1. You must know how to record to a click track!
 Being able to play along with a metronome is absolutely paramount to producing a tight sounding recording.
 I advise that you spend hours practicing your parts to a metronome only before coming into the studio and have your parts down so well that you can play them start to finish completely memorized and in time with a metronome only.

 2. Know your song information.
 It will help with the editing and set up process if you know what key your song is in (for eventual vocal tuning) and your tempo/BPM (Beats per Minute) as well as any tempo changes.
 It is also very important to note that recording usually takes longer than most anticipate.
 On average I would say most bands take around 10 hours per song to complete recording it.
 This can be less and can sometimes even be longer depending on the complexity of your song.

 3. Not everyone needs to track their own parts just because it is what they play live.
 Setting ego aside is a very important part of recording an album.
-Sometimes the vocalist is better at a certain guitar riff and sometimes the bass player is better at a certain drum part.
-At the end of the day what matters most is that the recording sounds flawless and is tight.
+Sometimes the guitarist is better at a certain bass riff and sometimes the bass player is better at a certain drum part.
+At the end of the day what matters most is that the recording and band sounds flawless and tight.